 Berjaya Times Square, the Largest Shopping Mall in KL

 The largest shopping mall in KL or Kuala Lumpur is Berjaya Times Square.
 Berjaya shopping mall established in 2003.
 The total area of this mall is 3,400,000 sq ft.
 There are more than 1000 shops inside, including Theme Park, restaurants, Theatres.
 Berjaya is the 3rd largest shopping mall in Malaysia and located in Bukit Bintang.
-Berjaya Times Square shopping mall became a popular destination among tourists for quality shopping and great facilities and services.
+Berjaya Times Square shopping mall became a popular destination for tourists for quality shopping and great facilities and services.

 Stay tuned to know more about Kuala Lumpur and Malaysia.